agda/agda-categories/README.md

 Welcome to what will hopefully become the standard Category Theory library for Agda.

+This is release v0.1 which depends on agda-stdlib v1.1.

+Please note that this library is still under development and the stability of the library is not guaranteed.

 ## Origins

 This library is a rewrite of [copumpin's version](https://github.com/copumpkin/categories)